ebcoop/rulesandpolicies/Rules.md

 3. The notice must state the place, day and hour of the meeting and include ordinary business as specified in rule 33 and, for special business, the general nature of any special business.

-4. The notice must also include any business members have notified their intention to move at the meeting under subrule (6) (but only if the membersâ€™ notification has been made under these rules and within time).
+4. The notice must also include any business members have notified their intention to move at the meeting under subrule (6) (but only if the members’ notification has been made under these rules and within time).

 5. The notice must be served in the manner provided in the Law or rule 62.